Professor Claire Wyatt-Smith

 Areas of expertise: assessment standards; initial teacher education; assessment and learning analytics; human judgment and moderation practice; language and literacy education; digital assessment

-Claire Wyatt-Smith is the Director of the Institute for Learning Sciences and Teacher Education at the Australian Catholic University and Professor of Educational Assessment and Literacy.
-Her research addresses standards and the use of professional judgements to improve learning and the role of digital technologies in educational assessment and evaluation.
+Claire Wyatt-Smith is the Director of the Institute for Learning Sciences and Teacher Education at ACU and Professor of Educational Assessment and Literacy.
+She is also the Director of the Research Centre for Digital Data and Assessment in Education at ACU.
+Her research addresses standards, professional judgement, and the implications of digital disruption for teacher professionalism.

 Her work has attracted funding from the Australian Research Council (Discovery and Linkage Schemes), and governments at national and state levels, as well as international educational agencies.
-This funding has supported her extensive publications in leading international journals and publishing houses including Routledge, Sage and Springer.
-She is the Foundation Editor of two book series with Springer Publishing in the fields of educational assessment and teacher education: Teacher Education, Learning Innovation and Accountability (2018) and The Enabling Power of Assessment (2014).
-A further book titled A Performance Assessment, Standards and Evidence: Professionalising Teacher Education and Teaching is in preparation (Routledge).
+This has supported her publications in leading international journals and publishing houses including Routledge, Sage and Springer.
+She is the Foundation Editor

 - Wyatt-Smith, C., Adie, L., Haynes, M. & Day, C. (in preparation).
 Performance assessment, standards and evidence: Professionalising teacher education and teaching.
 London, England: Routledge.

 - Klenowski, V., & Wyatt-Smith, C. M. (2014).
 Assessment for education: Standards, judgement and Moderation.
 London, England: Sage.